zumasys/docs/site/docs/jbase/dynamic-objects/method-$inherit()---class-inheritance/README.md

 By default, if an inherited class has no constructor then an exception is thrown.

-In the example below, program **branch.jabba** creates an object.
-The object in program **class\_branch.jabba**calls **$inherit()** on a class that does not exist, at least it has no constructor.
+In the example below, when program **branch.jabba** creates a **Branch** object, the **Branch** class attempts to inherit from a class that does not exist; at least it has no constructor.
 In this case an exception is thrown and we catch that and display the exception message (which usefully includes the call stack).

 Note: Had we run the same program but *without* **try**/**catch** then the debugger would have been entered.